-The movement toward gender equality in the American Jewish community in the past generation was spurred on by a grassroots movement of Jewish feminism.
-Well‑educated and liberal in their political and cultural orientation, many Jewish women participated in what has been called the second wave of American feminism that began in the 1960s.
+In the latter half of the twentieth century, a grass-roots movement of Jewish feminism sparked a move toward gender equality in the American Jewish community.
+Many Jewish women participated in what has been called the second wave of American feminism that began in the 1960s.
 Most did not link their feminism to their religious or ethnic identification.

 But some women, whose Jewishness was central to their self-definition, naturally applied their newly acquired feminist insights to their condition as American Jews.
-Looking at the all-male bimah [platform] in the synagogue, they experienced the feminist “click”—the epiphany that things could be different‑–in a Jewish context.
+Looking at the all-male bimah (stage) in the synagogue, they experienced the feminist “click”—the epiphany that things could be different—in a Jewish context.

-In the early 1970s, Jewish feminism moved beyond the small, private consciousness-raising discussion groups that characterized the American women’ s movement to become a public phenomenon.
-Calling themselves Ezrat Nashim [using the term for the women’s section in the ancient Temple, and also translatable as “Women’s Help”], a small study group of young feminists associated with the New York Havurah, a countercultural fellowship designed to create an intimate community for study, prayer, and social action took the issue of equality of women to the 1972 convention of the Conservative Rabbinical Assembly.
-Founding members of Ezrat Nashim represented highly educated elite of primarily Conservative Jewish youth.
+In the early 1970s, Jewish feminism moved beyond consciousness-raising discussion groups and collectives to challenge established Jewish institutions and practices.
+Calling themselves Ezrat Nashim, a small study group of young feminists associated with the New York Havurah, a countercultural fellowship designed to create an intimate community for study, prayer, and social action, took the issue of equality of women to the 1972 convention of the Conservative Rabbinical Assembly.
+The founding members of Ezrat Nashim represented the highly educated elite of, primarily, Conservative Jewish youth.

 Jewish feminism found a receptive audience.
 In 1973, secular and religious Jewish feminists, under the auspices of the North American Jewish Students’ Network, convened a national conference in New York City that attracted more than five hundred participants.
 A similarly vibrant conference the following year led to the formation of a short-lived Jewish feminist organization.
 Although Jewish feminists did not succeed in establishing a comprehensive organization, they were confident that they spoke for large numbers of women (and some men) within the American Jewish community.

-Under the aegis of Ezrat Nashim, Toby Reifman, one of Lilith’s members, edited and distributed a pamphlet containing baby-naming ceremonies for girls.
-The very lack of formal Jewish feminist organizational structures allowed for grass-root efforts across the country.
-In 1977, for example, Irene Fine of San Diego, California, established the Women’s Institute for Continuing Jewish Education.
-Not only does it regularly bring speaker and artists to southern California, it has also published collections of Jewish women’s interpretations of Jewish texts as well as women’ rituals.
+The very lack of formal Jewish feminist organizational structures in the early years allowed for grass-roots efforts across the country.
+In 1977, for example, Irene Fine of San Diego, California, established the Woman’s Institute for Continuing Jewish Education.
+Not only did this organization regularly bring speakers and artists to southern California, it also published collections of women’s rituals and Jewish women’s interpretations of Jewish texts.

 Pronounced: MIN-yun, meen-YAHN, Origin: Hebrew, quorum of 10 adult Jews (traditionally Jewish men) necessary for reciting many prayers.